tegonal/cv-manager/README.md

 ##### Customizing the layout

-The PDF is generated from a react page which is rendered by [pagedjs](https://pagedjs.org) and converted to a pdf by [gotenberg](https://gotenberg.dev/).
+The PDF is generated from a react page which is rendered by [pagedjs](https://pagedjs.org) and converted to a pdf by [puppeter](https://pptr.dev/) based on a headless firefox instance (we use firefox as special fonts are embedded and renfered much clearer than with chromium).
 To customize the complete layout of your page, create a new react component in `src/app/cv/[id]/custom_page.tsx` with the following skeleton:

 ```typescript